 When the worker is done with their job, too often they jump into the vehicle, depart for their destination and reach for the mobile device and immediately check things like Apps, email, text messages all while driving.

 Where does worker safety start and end?

 When a worker checks their mobile device to read a text message, it takes just 4 seconds on average.
-In this blink of an eye, the motor vehicle, travelling at 89 kph (the equivalent of 55 mph), the vehicle covers the distance of a football field (over 100 meters or yards).
-Doesn’t it seem like the worker safety should continue beyond the driver safety training and hi-vis vest?
+In this blink of an eye, the motor vehicle, traveling at 89 kph (the equivalent of 55 mph), the vehicle covers the distance of a football field (over 100 meters or yards).
+Doesn’t it seem like the worker safety should continue beyond the driver safety training and hi-visibility vest?